Dangandy/spec/review.md

 Review Specification
 ====================

+## Selecting cards for review

+- Any and all cards in deck; and cards within their deck descendants.
+- Any and all cards in a stash (akin to a temporary deck).

 ## Choosing the next card for review

 For a given set of cards, the following algorithm will choose the next card for the user to review.